apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `components(self)`

-This function section returns an object containing functions that power asynchronous template components.
-These template components allow for asynchronous data requests in normally synchronous template rendering.
+`components` returns an object containing functions that power asynchronous template components.
+Asynchronous template components allow for async data requests in normally synchronous template rendering.

 Each template component function should take the arguments: